spaceKid28/teiko_cells/README.txt

 The solutions to the Database problems can be found in the "solutions" folder.
 The first question is in the file: database_question_1.md
 The remaining solutions are in the file: database_question_2_3_4_5.md

+These files should be opened in preview mode (right click open preview)